claranet/wallix_bastion_exporter/README.md

 ./wallix_bastion_exporter --help
 ```

+Check the [examples](examples) directory for common installations like Systemd or Opentelemetry Collector.

 ## Usage

 First of all, it requires an available user on the target Wallix bastion with full read only permissions.
 Here is an example of the Terraform configuration: